simplemindedbot/simplemindedbot/content/advancing-AI-emotional-intelligence.md

 thumbnail = "images/agentic_ai_project_management.webp"
 +++

 In my exploration of AI technologies, I've found something particularly thrilling about autonomy.
 The idea of a machine, not simply a tool to be used, but a participant in the decision-making process of a complex system like project management, carries with it a mix of awe and uncertainty.
-I'm not talking about replacing human roles but rather augmenting them—allowing artificial intelligence to take on an agentic role where it acts with a degree of independence and adaptability.
+I'm not talking about replacing human roles but rather augmenting them-allowing artificial intelligence to take on an agentic role where it acts with a degree of independence and adaptability.
 Let me welcome you to the world of [agentic AI](https://venturebeat.com/ai/agentic-ai-a-deep-dive-into-the-future-of-automation/).

 <!--more-->